 This is a story about a nine-year-old boy on the verge of being removed from his home.
 He was a “terror” in school, and his family was held hostage.
-The school was asking for him to be medicated for his psychiatric “disorder.”
+The school was asking for him to be medicated for his psychiatric disorder.
 See what happens to this horrible kid, and what it means for other horrible kids.

-CHAPTER 1: How Horrible Can A Kid Be?
+How Horrible Can A Kid Be?

 In 1999, a well-established mental health agency in California opened one of the first private, non-profit Wraparound[i] programs in San Bernardino, California.
 I was selected as the Executive Director.
 Wraparound programs were established to provide services to families struggling with troubled or troublesome children while the child was still living in the home.
-Without these services, children were in jeopardy of being removed from their families and placed in a foster home, a group home, or a larger mental health facility.
-Families are referred to these programs by the county Department of Social Services, the Mental Health Department, and, though rare, a school district.
+Without these services, children were in jeopardy of being removed from their families and placed for treatment in a foster home, a group home, or a mental health facility.
+Families are referred to Wraparound programs by the county Department of Social Services, the Mental Health Department, and, though rare, a school district.
 As a bonus, these types of wraparound programs were touted to be much more cost effective than out-of-home placement – at least they began that way.